tnyandoro/hello_rails_backend/README.md

 1. Open Terminal.
 2. Navigate to your desired location to download the contents of this repository.
 3. Clone this repository:
+      ```
+      git clone
+      ```
+4. Navigate to the directory where you cloned the repository.
+5. Run the following command to install the dependencies:
+      ```
+      bundle install
+      ```
+      Run rails db:create to create the database.
+6. Run rails db:migrate to create the tables.
+7. Run rails server to start the server.
+8. Run rails s to start the server.
+9. Run rails c to start the rails console.

 To get a local copy up and running follow these simple example steps.